- The confusion with Fed communications in 2018 reflected its struggle to define a workable strategy for the next phase of the interest rate cycle.

 Stuck Between the Old and the New

 In his last Jackson Hole speech, Powell laid out one approach that could become the core of the Fed’s strategy.
 In that speech Powell downplayed the importance of empirical estimates of the neutral policy rate, and in their place he played up the importance of data dependence.
-The approach could be summarized as a “wait-and-see” strategy, by which officials would take their cues from realized data, and in particular realized inflation data.
+The approach could be summarized as a “wait-and-see” strategy, by which officials would take their cues from realized data, and from realized inflation data, in particular.
 Such a strategy would be reminiscent of Chair Alan Greenspan’s monetary policy in the mid-1990s.
 As Powell himself noted, Greenspan’s strategy allowed the economic recovery to continue for a record 10 years and is considered one of the real bright spots in the history of US monetary policy.

 While the Jackson Hole speech outlined one potential way forward, the problem has been that movement toward this new strategy has not been consistent.
 There have been more than a few instances when Powell and others have muddied the waters by seemingly reverting to an old strategy, or simply by being unclear about their commitment to the new one.